top of page

 FashionTV

-The Art of Shared Presence by Antonio Grimaldi for S/S 2026, Paris Haute Couture | FashionTV | FTV
+The Edge of Desire by Pressiat for F/W 26-27, Paris Fashion Week | FashionTV | FTV

 Lire la vidéo